-We’ve all been monitoring the latest news surrounding COVID-19 and its impact on our communities, neighbourhoods and families.
-We understand that this can be a stressful time.
-You may not be able to visit your dentist for routine cleanings, fillings and crowns, or you might be concerned about seeking help for a dental emergency.
-To help clear up confusion and make sure you have reliable answers, we've created a list of commonly asked questions to help you better navigate your oral health during this time.
+We’ve all been monitoring the latest news surrounding COVID-19, and the impact it continues to have on our communities, neighborhoods, and families.
+We understand this is a stressful time and you might be wondering if it is safe to visit your dentist.
+You may not be able to visit your dentist for routine cleanings, fillings, and crowns, or you might be concerned about seeking help if you have a severe toothache, swelling or another dental emergency.
+To help clear up confusion and make sure you have trusted answers, we've created a list of commonly asked questions to help you better navigate your oral health during this time.

 Can good oral hygiene prevent COVID-19?

 While we are still learning more about COVID-19 and its spread, there is currently no evidence to suggest that COVID-19 can be prevented by engaging in good oral hygiene.
 However, we do know that practising good oral hygiene can reduce dental conditions like cavities and periodontal disease, and maintaining good oral health has a positive impact on your overall health.

 It’s important to note that respiratory viruses such as COVID-19 begin and spread in the nasal cavity and the throat.
 Touching one’s eye can also be a source of transmission.
 Practising good oral hygiene will have no effect on these locations.

 South Africa's official COVID-19 online news and information portal has a number of recommendations about how to protect yourself and others from COVID-19.
 These recommendations do not, however, include oral hygiene practices as a protective measure.
 If you and your family are staying at home to help prevent the spread, take the opportunity to showcase and encourage good oral care habits for your children in addition to the measures recommended on the official COVID-19 online news and information portal.